chippr-robotics/chippr-agi/docs/_specs/05_Prompts.md

-# Prompts in Chippr-AGI
+---
+layout: default
+lang: en
+title: "Prompts in Chippr-AGI"
+permalink: /Start_here/Prompts
+parent: startHere

-Prompts are an essential part of Chippr-AGI, as they provide a way for systems to generate events, components, and entities based on user input or other external sources of information.
-They act as the bridge between the application and the outside world, allowing systems to adapt and respond to changes in the environment or user requirements.
+description: "Prompts are an essential part of Chippr-AGI, as they provide a way for systems to generate events, components, and entities based on user input or other external sources of information.
+They act as the bridge between the application and the outside world, allowing systems to adapt and respond to changes in the environment or user requirements."
+prev:
+next:
+---

 ## How Prompts Work